bokkypoobah/TopSecrets/README.md

 * Obtain and assemble a Raspberry Pi device with a power supply, keyboard and screen
 * On a separate Linux, Mac or Windows computer, install the required Raspberry Pi operating system on a MicroSD card
 * Insert the MicroSD card into your Raspberry Pi device and boot the device
-* Connect to the network and download the standalone version of the Shamir39 tool onto your device
+* Connect to the network
+* Download a standalone version of the Shamir39 tool onto your device
+* Permanently switch off your network and your wireless signals
-* Switch the MicroSD card filesystem into readonly mode, reboot the system and you now have your offline device
+* Switch the MicroSD card filesystem into readonly mode and reboot
-* Use the Shamir39 tool offline.
-Switch off the power and all your secrets are forgotten
+* Use the standalone Shamir39 tool.
+Any secrets stored in temporary memory will be lost when the device is powered down

 <br />